QuentinRa/blog.quentinra.dev/special/it/index.md

 # IT Project

-This is a review about ENSIIE IT Project (2nd semester) taught by Dimitri WATEL.
+This is a review of the ENSIIE IT Project (2nd semester) taught by Dimitri WATEL.

-You will have some specifications about a Game (in C) and will work with 3 others persons following the directives.
+You will have some specifications about a Game (in C) and will work with 3 other persons following the directives.

 * ``lot_a``: create the `.h` files